oliver32768/neural-monte-carlo-denoiser/README.md

 ![1 Sample-per-pixel input vs. Denoised output](videos/comparison-anf.gif)

-Note: the above GIF was heavily compressed to fit within the GitHub file size limits.
+Note: the above GIF (not visible while loading) was heavily compressed to fit within the GitHub file size limits.
 Please see the [YouTube mirror of the same video](https://www.youtube.com/watch?v=_xkhUjZIMFE) for a higher quality render.
 All scenes depicted were **not** included in the training set.